leilafarsani/cues/README.md

 after updating the layout file I got the error Module not found: Can't resolve '@styles/globals.css' So I had to go to jsconfig.json and update it by remove the / from @/*.

+### Updating my Home Component in page.jsx to implement my homepage
+I try to update my Home Component in page.jsx file with semantic HTML that I need to use to develop the homepage of my application.
+##### I shall use some specific classes in Tailwind
+### Note that Whenever we see underscore it means they came from my own styling in global.css